flipt-io/flipt/examples/tracing/jaeger/README.md

 # Jaeger Example

-This example shows how you can run Flipt with a Jaeger sidecar application in Docker.
+This example shows how you can run Flipt with a Jaeger application in Docker.

 !['Jaeger Example'](../../images/jaeger.jpg)